Starfish-develop/Starfish/README.md

 Work on perfecting regions

+No covariance:
+print the covariance matrix, why does this look like it has some covariance?

+Interestingly, Kurucz with the covariant structure and without the covariant structure look exactly the same.
+Is this because the noise is so low?
+What do the residuals look like?
+LogAmp = -14.56.
+Actual residuals are at what scale?

+Does this same behavior happen with the PHOENIX spectra?

 No regions
 * all three orders, logg free, PHOENIX models
 * all three orders, just chi^2, PHOENIX models